thisismyrobot/esp32-spherov2/README.md

 This repo is a working Arduino project example of connecting to and moving a Sphero 2.0.
 You need to put the contents in a folder named `esp32-spherov2` to open as an Arduino project.
+It was extracted from another project so you can probably whittle it down further.

 It doesn't yet read async packets back from the Sphero, but I'll add that if I get it working.